„Voice over IP“ – everything you need to know about converting to VoIP, installing VoIP and using VoIP

 |VoIP||"Voice over IP" – making phone calls via the Internet|

 |IP||"Internet Protocol" – the network protocol that forms the basis for the Internet.|

 |Jitter||variability in latency in the data transmission process|

 |SIP||the "Session Initiation Protocol" is responsible for managing communication connections between two or more participants.|

 |SIP-Trunking||SIP trunking bundles multiple phone lines together.|

-VoIP is in vogue and it is set to become the new standard of telephony by 2022 at the latest.
+VoIP is in vogue and it is set to become the new standard of telephony.
 Voice communication via the Internet offers private clients and businesses numerous advantages.
 Making the change is quite simple: All you need is an Internet connection with sufficient bandwidth, appropriate hardware and a VoIP provider.